History of Chelsea F.C. (1952–1983): Decline (1972–1983)

-The building of the pioneering East Stand (which retains its place even in the modern stadium) as part of a plan to create a 60,000 all-seater stadium added to the club's woes.
-The project coincided with a world economic crisis and was hit by delays, a builders' strike and shortages of materials, all of which sent the cost escalating out of control, to the extent that the club's debts stood at £4 million by 1977.
+The building of the East Stand, which retains its place in the modern stadium, formed part of a plan to create a 60,000 all-seater stadium and contributed to the club's financial problems.
+The project coincided with a world economic crisis and was affected by delays, a builders' strike and shortages of materials.
+Costs increased, and the club's debts stood at £4 million by 1977.
 As a result, between August 1974 and June 1978, Chelsea were unable to buy a single player.
-The decline of the team was matched by a decline in attendances – those who remained were marred by a fierce reputation for violence amongst a section of the Chelsea support (the boundary between passion and hooliganism being dangerously narrow in those days).
-The late 1970s and the 1980s saw the height of football hooliganism in Britain; while the problem was widespread, Chelsea's hooligan element became particularly notorious and would blight the club throughout the following years.
+The decline of the team was matched by a decline in attendances, while a section of Chelsea's support became associated with violence and football hooliganism.
+The late 1970s and the 1980s saw the height of football hooliganism in Britain; while the problem was widespread, Chelsea's hooligan element remained a recurring issue for the club during this period.

 In the mid-1970s, Chelsea fans were "involved in... many incidents of violence, vandalism and general mayhem".
 At Luton Town, Chelsea supporters invaded the pitch, smashed shop windows en route back to Luton station, and then set light to their Football Special, resulting in over 100 arrests.
 During a match against Charlton Athletic at The Valley in 1977, Chelsea fans lit fires on the terraces.
 In 1976–77, both league matches against Millwall, another club with a notorious hooligan element among their support, were marred by crowd violence.
 The hooliganism prompted Minister for Sport Denis Howell to ban Chelsea fans from away matches in April 1977 – a similar restriction was also placed on Manchester United fans – although thousands of Chelsea fans defied the ban and travelled to the following match against Wolverhampton Wanderers.